14 Rights of Every Hong Kong Domestic Helper Should Remember Before Signing New Contract

 The daily rate of sickness allowance is a sum equivalent to four-fifths of the average daily wages of the helper.
 It should be paid not later than the normal pay day.

-11. An employer is prohibited from dismissing the helper on his/her paid sickness days, except in the case of the employee’s serious misconduct.
+An employer is not allowed to dismiss helper on his/her paid sickness days, except on serious misconduct.

 - outstanding wages;